Connect with others who understand.

 Contact Dermatitis

-Contact dermatitis occurs when the bare skin comes into contact with an irritating substance.
+Contact dermatitis occurs when bare skin comes into contact with an irritating substance.
 It typically causes burning and itching where the contact has occurred.
 Blisters may also form.
 Two types of contact dermatitis may affect the scrotum: irritant contact dermatitis or allergic contact dermatitis.

 Seborrheic Dermatitis